-A three-position switch, located on the console switch panel marked "NAV/ANC" (See below) controls the navigation and anchor lighting.
-In the "Navigation Lights" position the port (red), starboard (green) and 360° all around lights will illuminate.
+A three-position switch, located on the console switch panel marked "NAV/ANC" (See page 2.14.1), controls the navigation and anchor lighting.
+In the "Navigation Lights" position, the port (red) and starboard (green) lights will illuminate.
 These lights let other vessels know the approximate size and direction of travel of your boat, depending on which lights they can see.
-In the "Anchor Lights" position, the white, 360° light will illuminate, showing other boaters your location while at anchor.
+In the "Anchor Lights" position, the white, 360-degree light will illuminate, showing other boaters your location while at anchor.